 The Banksy mural in Dover first appeared in 2017.
 Painted onto the side of a row of terraces.
 It depicts a workman up a ladder.
 He is chipping away at one of the golden stars of a giant EU flag.
 Sadly the piece is no longer there.
 It was painted over in mysterious circumstances in 2019.

-A clear reference to the UK leaving the EU, out of the star runs a series of cracks.
-Fault lines that are being created as a result of the damage being caused.
+A clear reference to the UK leaving the EU.
+Out of the star ran a series of cracks.
+Representing the fault lines that were being created as a result of the EU exit.
 They are impacting on the integrity of the rest of the EU flag.
 No longer pristine, the cracks are there for all to see.

 Using a hammer and chisel, the workman dressed in a cap and overalls is standing on the top rung of the ladder.
 As he chips away, the golden pieces of the star fall to the ground.
 The figure of the man is painted in a recognisable style to what people might commonly associate with Banksy.
 Whilst around the piece is dominated by the blue of the EU flag.

 According to the BBC, the building on which the Banksy has been placed is due to demolition although surprise surprise, the owners of the building are now looking at options to sell it.
 We’ll see what happens but as it is, it certainly adds a nice splash of colour to the port town.